Featured on Forbes Health as one of the best online solutions for ADHD therapy (Read Article)

 Qelbree is an SNRI, and guanfacine and clonidine are alpha-2 adrenergic agonists.
 They have a different mechanism of action.
 Guanfacine and Qelbree offer an extended-release form for all-day symptom relief.
 Both types of medications are non-stimulant ADHD medications, but Qelbree may have less of a sedative effect than guanfacine or clonidine.

-You can receive your ADHD medication online when you choose ADHD Advisor.
+You can receive your ADHD medication online when you choose treatment with ADHD Advisor.
 We can also help with prescription fulfillment each month by working with your chosen pharmacy.

 However, ADHD Advisor does not bill insurance.
 We will provide you with a superbill that you can submit for reimbursement.
 Now, let's look at how to get diagnosed with ADHD online with ADHD Advisor.